-We try our best in the above Lender Comparison to give as much information as possible about each lender that funds online installment loans.
-While we try to source as much information as possible from the individual lender website, we also include specific information that we know about some lenders.
+We try our best to break down each lender that funds direct lender installment loans.
+We also include specific information that we know about some installment lenders.
 Some bits of information that we list that may be helpful include the following.
-How long an installment lender has been in business.
-What to expect with the application process and the loan amounts/interest rates to expect with each installment loan.
-While these are helpful bits of information, the most important thing you need to know is if a specific installment lender is able to fund loans in your state.
-This may not seem important, but believe us there is no way to get a loan from an unlicensed lender in your state.
-The last thing you want to do is apply for a few online installments loans only to find out they don’t fund installment loans in your state.
-As always make sure that an installment loan is something that’s really needed.
-Don’t take out any loan to pay for something you want.
-Direct Installment loans should only be a last resort.
-It’s critical that all borrowers pay back their loan within the allotted time to avoid fees and extra interest charges.
+How long has that short term financial lender been in business?
+What to expect with the application process and the monthly payment/interest rate.
+Does the direct lender offer bad credit loans and work with borrowers who need to improve their credit?
+If so, what type of interest rate can you expect with poor credit?
+These are helpful bits of information to use when picking a direct installment lender.
+The most important thing you need to know is if a specific online installment lender is able to fund direct loans in your state.
+This may not seem important, but believe us there is no way to get a loan from an unlicensed company in your state.
+The last thing you want to do is apply online, only find out they don’t fund bank or installment loans.
+As always make sure that this type of short term borrowing is something that’s needed.
+Don’t borrow money to pay for something you want.
+Short term payday loans and cash advances should only be a last resort.
+Be sure this type of financing is for short term financial needs only.
+It’s critical that all borrowers pay back their direct loan within the allotted time to avoid fees and extra interest charges.